Geoffrey Alvarez: works for solo organ

 In 2011, I was invited to adjudicate a composersʼ competition on

 .
 The dramatic nature of the natural ochre landscape and the human monuments, from the megalithic temple to the Great Mother, Ħaġar Qim, to the huge Caravaggio canvass - The Beheading of John the Baptist - inspired local composers to write works of burning intensity of cyclopean scale, many refusing to blindly adopt the current contemporary trends.
 The godfather of this current Maltese school was Charles Camilleri.
 I was aware that Kevin Bowyer had made distinguished pioneering recordings of the works of this composer, so it seemed natural to dedicate a new work to Kevin inspired by the individuality of the Maltese muse.
-Home to the Grand Masters of the Knights Templar, it is not surprising that many islanders continue to profess a strong Catholic faith.
+Home to the Grand Masters of the Knights of the Military Order of Saint John in Malta, it is not surprising that many islanders continue to profess a strong Catholic faith.
 A work drawing on St Paulʼs shipwreck on Malta seemed inevitable.
 Malta

 The saint is represented by a quote from the plainsong versicle of the Alleluia from the Mass for Commemoration of St Paul, Apostle beginning Sancte Paule Apostole...
 D G G A G F etc. As the storm rages, his diatonic ʻinnocenceʼ is destroyed chromatically, by thickening with parallel harmonies, thematic development and canonic presentation.